GUCHU-PUCHU/Facebook-gc-bot/README.md

 # fbBot
 FbBot is a simple group chat for facebook.
+(Its pretty much a clone of discordbots but for FB XD).
 This bot uses [Unofficial facebook Chat API](https://github.com/Schmavery/facebook-chat-api).

 ## Installation